-The Kerlin Gallery is pleased to announce an exhibition of new paintings by Mark Francis, from November 24, 2000 - January 6, 2001.
+The Kerlin Gallery is delighted to announce an exhibition new of paintings by Mark Francis, entitled Pendulum.